saadk408/Finding-Charity-Donors/README.md

 # Finding-Charity-Donors
-Unsupervised learning model applied to census data to find possible donors for charity
+Supervised learning model applied to census data to find possible donors for charity

 ### Run